zachgillis/ggHH-kappa3-kappa4/README.md

 ## Instructions

-1. Create a working directory
+1. Create a working directory.

 2. Clone this repository into your working directory (i.e., run the following).